Update: See an apartment building right on Hamilton Avenue from the spring of 2021.

 Most of the houses are occupied and are in excellent shape.
 Many are still in the same families that bought them back in the mid Twentieth Century.

 These apartments are looking good; I often see buildings of this size poorly maintained with garbage strewn about the front lawn.

-I was alerted to Oakherst Place, just west of Hamilton a series of gently curving streets, by the Preservation Research Office, that are made of concrete block, which was at one time a luxury, I suppose.
+I was alerted to Oakherst Place, just west of Hamilton a series of gently curving streets recently where house are made of concrete block, which was a new technology at the times.?
 The mix of architectural styles, eclectic in nature, never ceases to intrigue me.

 It is probably too late for this house; it seems impossible to imagine someone securing financing from a bank to salvage it.